ttruty/cordova-plugin-watchconnectivity/README.md

     File -> new -> Target -> WatchOs -> Watchkit app

-*After that you wont be able to run the command build, because cordova does'nt know about this platform.
+*After that you wont be able to run the command build, because cordova doesn't know about this platform.
 Instead run the command prepre.

     ionic cordova platform prepare